 CONSTRUCT queries allow you to return RDF triples from those that already exist in the database, so these can be imported without any further processing.

 However, Wikidata can take a long time to fetch the data depending on the complexity of the query, and the amount of data it needs to search over.
 Moreover, Wikidata throttles processing power, so slow queries will often time out.
 In the trivial cat example, the CONSTRUCT query took 0.9 seconds to retrieve only 706 results.
 Queries to return larger subsets of data, in particular, those that are more complex and span several ‘layers’ (for example, cat > breed > colour > name etc.), will almost always time out.
+For someone desperate to know the deeper details of ourfeline friends, this is clearly not good enough.
+RDFox has the power to change all of this.

 A more efficient approach can be to download Wikidata and import it into a faster triplestore — RDFox.
 When preparing for this article, the initial load took us only 2 hours and 50 minutes for the entire 15 billion triples — a remarkable figure compared to the tens of hours that is commonplace for this magnitude of operation.